Kabi4/GettingStartWithRuby/14.Blocks,Procs,Lamdas/readme.md

   - When using procs we dont use it as a normal variable we write is with `&` sign.It kinda activate the proc.
   - Syntax: `array.map(&procName)`.
   - Refer: `3.IntrouctionToProcs.rb`.

+  ## Block Given Method
+   - It is used inside the function defination to check whether the block is attached or not with the method call.
+   - It is basically used to avoid the error we get when we don't provide the block in yield.
+   - Refer: `4.BlockGivenMethod.rb` this method is a Boolean method.